 Quick Answer

 The best primer for oily skin in Singapore is one that improves foundation stability, not just shine control.
 In Singapore's hot and humid climate, makeup tends to slide, separate around the nose, and break down faster.
 The right primer helps reduce that movement by adding grip, smoothing pores, or controlling excess oil in the T-zone.
+Primer improves wear — it doesn't stop oil production.

 For the full base routine, read: makeup for oily skin.

-A good primer helps by creating a surface that keeps makeup more stable as oil comes through.
-It won’t stop oil production completely, but the right formula can reduce slip, improve adhesion, and help your base fade more evenly throughout the day.
+In Singapore's humidity, the real challenge isn't just shine — it's keeping foundation from sliding on the forehead, separating around the nose, and making pores look more obvious as the day goes on.
+The right primer creates a surface that keeps your base more stable as oil comes through.
+It won't stop oil production, but it can reduce slip, improve adhesion, and help your base fade more evenly throughout the day.

 What is primer?